 Ways to serve falafel

 Got those beautiful, crispy balls?
 Good!
 Here’s the best part: serving it!
-You can serve falafel as an appetizer with a dip.
-Or, we think the best way is in a falafel sandwich.
-(One of Alex and my top food experiences of all time is the falafel at L’As du Falafel in Paris.
+You can serve falafel as an appetizer with a dip, in a falafel sandwich, or on a fresh falafel salad.
+(One of Alex and my top food experiences of all time is the falafel sandwich at L’As du Falafel in Paris.
 Transcendental!)
 Here are our best falafel sauces and accompaniments:

-- Cucumber Sauce or Tzatziki: This Quick Cucumber Sauce is easy to whip up while you’re waiting for the dough to chill.
-Or try the even more authentic tzatziki, made ahead.
+- Cucumber Sauce or Tzatziki: This Tzatziki or Quick Cucumber Sauce is easy to whip up while you’re waiting for the dough to chill.

 - Dill Sauce: Try this Dill Sauce or Lemon Dill Sauce for an herby option.

-- Tahini Sauce: Lemon Tahini Sauce is creamy and tangy, another traditional sauce.
+- Tahini Sauce: Easy Tahini Sauce or Tahini Dressing are creamy and tangy.

 - Cilantro Sauce: Falafel can also be served with a green cilantro sauce like Creamy Cilantro Sauce (vegan) or Creamy Cilantro Dressing.